SumoLogic/sumologic-documentation/docs/get-started/apps-integrations.md

-## Log Analysis QuickStart App
+## Log Analysis QuickStart app

-The Log Analysis QuickStart App, created for new users of Sumo Logic, includes searches to extract important information from your log files, independent of where they get generated.
+The Log Analysis QuickStart app, created for new users of Sumo Logic, includes searches to extract important information from your log files, independent of where they get generated.

 Whether you're new to log management or plan to migrate from other products, the Log Analysis QuickStart app will bring you up to speed with the Sumo Logic search, visualization, and analytics capabilities.